anhashani/Hand_In_Hand/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: HTML, CSS, JavaScript

-- Frameworks used: [e.g., React, Django, Spring Boot]
+Frameworks used: None

-- Libraries used: [e.g., axios, pandas, JUnit]
+Libraries used: None

-- Tools used: [e.g., VS Code, Git, Docker]
+Tools used: VS Code, Web Browser (Chrome/Edge), Git **For Hardware:**

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]
+-Not applicable (purely web-based project)
 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
-- Feature 4: [Description]
+- Feature 1: Food Donation Management – Donors can add food details, pickup location, and expiry time; users can view and accept available food items.

+Feature 2: Women Business Support – Platform allows women entrepreneurs to register their business and display their products or services.

+Feature 3: Volunteer Coordination – Delivery volunteers can register their availability and locations to help deliver donated items.

+Feature 4: Community Helpline – Provides easy access to contact details for support and inquiries, ensuring quick assistance.

 ---